 What Products Are In A LAN?

 Whether you're in your home or business you're probably going to be apart of some sort of LAN.
 The simplest way of setting up a Local Area Network (LAN) is to use an ethernet cable.
 But what about a LAN cable?
 This is where the customers question comes in to play.
 A LAN cable refers to the same thing as an ethernet or networking cables.
 So when shopping for a LAN cable and you come across an ethernet or networking cable you will be fine.
-So in definition a LAN cable is cable that connects to computers, switches and then from the switch to a router, modem or dsl which powers your internet.
-These devices when connected together with a LAN, ethernet or networking cable form a LAN (Local Area Network).
+So in definition a LAN cable is cable that connects to computers, network switches and then from the switch to a router, modem or dsl which powers your internet from a internet service provider.
+These devices when connected together with a wireless LAN, ethernet or networking cable form a LAN (Local Area Network).

 What Are The Cables Used For LAN?

 With LAN being a connection of multiple computers and networking hardware there are various cables that be used.
 This includes: